w3c/wai-curricula/content/content-author/clear-content.md

 * Short Answer Questions &mdash; Ask students about font types that provide a good reading experience.
 Assess how students identify font types that provide a good reading experience.
 * Practical &mdash; Give students a piece of content.
 Ask them to make sure its visual appearance is accessible.
 Assess how students ensure sufficient contrast ratios, fonts that are easy to read, text spacing, text alignment, and content grouping,   to favor content readability.
+* Practical &mdash; Give students a piece of text containing instructions.
+Ask them to elaborate on what images they would use to make it easier to understand for users who have difficulty processing text.
+Assess how students nderstand different uses of imagery to complement text content.
 * Research &mdash; Ask students to research which font types are easier to read and understand.
 Assess how students research which font types are easier to read and understand.

 {% include excol.html type="end" %}